 Everything on the family-run farm has been built upon Vicky’s vision for an eco-friendly, sustainable farm that supports the local community.
 She designs the landscaping, accommodation and public areas whilst contracting local suppliers and tradesmen and women, ensuring everything is sourced from the island of Bohol.

 It is the most beautiful farm I have ever seen, with gorgeous plants, inspiring art and incredible views.
 It is just so homey and welcoming.
-I truly don’t think I have been anywhere like it and has really got to be the best place to stay on Bohol island.
+I truly don’t think I have been anywhere like it and Bohol Bee Farm has really got to be one of the best places to stay on Bohol island.

 I loved the cassava lasagne so much, I couldn’t stop ordering it.
 The ice cream in all its exotic flavours is fantastic – the purple yam was a particular favourite.
 Even the ice cream cones are made of cassava grown on site.

 Bohol Bee Farm also has a gorgeous relaxed coffee lounge and bar to relax in.
 We really enjoyed the produce shop and ended up buying so many goodies (the honey is a winner) and locally made toiletries until our hearts were content.
 Our suitcases were bulging when we left Bohol Bee Farm!